the1lab/1lab/src/Cat/Diagram/Monad/Codensity.lagda.md

 </details>

-To understand what the codensity monad _represents_, recall that adjoints can be understood as [efficient solutions] to "optimisation problems".
+To understand what the codensity monad _represents_, recall that adjoints can be understood as [[efficient solutions|universal-morphism]] to "optimisation problems".
 But when a functor does _not_ admit a left adjoint, we conclude that there is no most efficient solution; This doesn't mean that we can't _approximate_ a solution, though!
 And indeed, this kind of approximation is exactly what right Kan extensions are for.

-[efficient solutions]: Cat.Functor.Adjoint.html#universal-morphisms